 16. Space Puffs

 We just love it when some of our favorite hairstyles get a modern update, such as in the case of these fun space puffs.
-Rock this look to work, brunch or post-workout as you embrace a carefree style on your afro.
+Most importantly, you can sport this look to work, brunch or post-workout as you embrace a carefree style on your afro.
 Check out how to master this style in our space puffs tutorial.

 17. Hair Puff

-We are digging this elegant updo style for your afro as you accentuate your afro puff while also showcasing a cool style.
-Check out how to master this modern hairstyle in our hair puff tutorial.
+We are digging this elegant updo style for your afro.
+As you accentuate your afro puff, you’re also showcasing a cool style!
+Make sure to check out how to master this modern hairstyle in our hair puff tutoria.

 18. Half-Up Afro Style

-One of our favorite looks on all hair types, we just love how the half-up style allows you to get the weight of your hair off your face as you showcase a seriously stylish look.
-You can go for a full half-up pony or a bun half-up look (as seen here) as some of your natural texture takes center stage.
+One of our favorite looks on all hair types is the half-up style.
+This style allows you to get the weight of your hair off your face as you showcase a seriously stylish look.
+For instance, can go for a full half-up pony or a half-up bun look (as seen here) as some of your natural texture takes center stage.

 19. Side Bantu Knots

-A quick and easy hairstyle, this one is all about evoking those laid-back vibes.
-Check out how to master this style in our side bantu knots tutorial.
+For a quick and easy hairstyle, opt for Bantu knots that give off a laid-back vibe.
+Meanwhile, check out how to master this style in our side Bantu knots tutorial.

 20. Pulled Back

-And while we are all about rocking your fro, there are some days when you want to pull it back.
-Whether that’s for a fancy event, or during dead heat of summer, options are so important!
-After you brush your hair, pull it back into a low chignon and pair it with your favorite headband and you’ll be all set!
+While we are all about rocking your fro, there are some days when you want to pull it back.
+Whether that’s for a fancy event, or during the dead heat of summer, having options are so important!
+For example, after you brush your hair, pull it back into a low chignon and pair it with your favorite headband and you’ll be all set!

 Tips for Nailing Stylish Afro Hair